open-learning/git4ol/README.md

 ## Introduction

-The document is written as a guide that takes the reader through the various actions taken by our actors from the beginning when an author creates his initial work to when a teacher certifies a submitted student assignment.
+The document is written as a guide that takes the reader through the various actions taken by our actors from the beginning when an author creates his initial work to when a student accepts a certificate for an assignment.

 We've chosen this format for two reasons: